 (1996; 101 minutes; rated PG; directed by David M. Evans and starring Sinbad, Brock Pierce and Timothy Busfield)

-SINBAD IS GOOD, BUT HE’S NOT GREAT
+SINBAD ISN’T, BUT HE’S NOT SIN-GREAT EITHER

 Anyway, in “First Kid,” Sinbad is a loose, cool agent who rubs his bosses the wrong way.
 He does the little, unprofessional things (such as the donut caper) that irritate them.
 When fellow agent “Woods,” played by Busfield, comes to the last straw in dealing with the President’s son and gets canned after making a public scene with the boy at a mall, Sinbad, playing agent “Sam Simms,” is assigned to be the bodyguard for “Luke Davenport,” played by Brock Pierce.